emmanuelakbi/nextjs-aikeedo/KIROWEEN_SUBMISSION.md

 ## Project Overview

 AIKEEDO is a **Frankenstein's monster of modern web technologies** - a multi-tenant AI services platform that stitches together seemingly incompatible elements into one unexpectedly powerful application.
-Like Dr. Frankenstein's creation, this platform brings together disparate parts (multiple AI providers, enterprise architecture patterns, serverless infrastructure, complex billing systems) and breathes life into them as a cohesive, production-ready system.
+This platform brings together disparate parts (multiple AI providers, enterprise architecture patterns, serverless infrastructure, complex billing systems) and breathes life into them as a cohesive, production-ready system.

 ### The Monster's Parts 🧟